palmerandy/hugo-blog/content/posts/finding-your-hello-world.md

 - Link to <a href="https://github.com/palmerandy/Running-Calculator-React" target="_"><i class="fab fa-github fa-lg" aria-hidden="true"></i> GitHub Repository</a>

 #### My take on React:
 This is my prefered Javascript Single Page App library as it's a library!
 I used [Create React App](https://github.com/facebook/create-react-app) and got up and running very quickly.
+For large apps it's a no brainer to use TypeScript.

 My biggest problem was not being able to easily set a value of a select element from the in built testing framework - more information in my <a href="https://github.com/palmerandy/Running-Calculator-React/issues/4" target="_"><i class="fab fa-github fa-lg" aria-hidden="true"></i> GitHub issue</a>